weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-bind.md

 ### Memory requirements

 The `multi2vec-bind` module requires a significant amount of memory to run.
 You may need to increase the memory limit for the `multi2vec-bind` container to 12 GB or more, such as through Docker Desktop's settings.
+You can additionally set a limit on your Docker Compose file as shown below, however your Docker Desktop memory limit must be equal to or higher than the limit set in the Docker Compose file.

 ### Docker Compose file